UpperCaseWenYen/Data-Cleaning-EDA-Project-/Data Cleaning/dataCleaning.md

 FROM layoffs_staging;

 ```
-The above create statement can be found by right-clicking "layoff_staging", under "copy to clipboard, "create statement".
+*The above create statement can be found by right-clicking "layoff_staging", under "copy to clipboard, "create statement".
-This will result with a table that contains the row_num data.
+This will result with a table that contains the row_num data.*

+To delete the duplicates:
 ```sql
 DELETE
 FROM layoffs_staging2